vectorgrp/sil-kit/docs/simulation/simulation.rst

 .. admonition:: Note

-    A mixed operation mode in which some participants operate synchronized and some participants operate unsynchronized is not supported.
+    A mixed operation mode, where some participants operate synchronized and some unsynchronized, is not supported.
 Therefore, all participants of a simulation must either be synchronized or unsynchronized.

 Simulation Overview